intel-analytics/ipex-llm/docker/bigdl/README.md

 ### The work dir for BigDL is /opt/work.

 * downlown-bigdl.sh is used for downloading BigDL distributions.
+* start-notebook.sh is used for starting the jupyter notebook.
+You can specify the environment settings and spark settings to start a specified jupyter notebook.
 * BigDL-${BigDL_VERSION} is the BigDL home of BigDL distribution.
 * BigDL-SPARK_x.x-x.x.x-dist.zip is the zip file of BigDL distribution.
 * spark-${SPARK_VERSION} is the Spark home.